solveditnpc/face_recognition_using_opencv-python/README.md

 # Face Recognition Attendance System

-A simple and efficient face recognition attendance system using OpenCV and Python.
-The system stores attendance records in CSV format, making it lightweight and easy to use.unknown faces are stored in the `unknown_faces` folder.
+A simple and efficient face recognition attendance system using OpenCV and Python for windows,linux and mac.
+The system stores attendance records in CSV format, making it lightweight and easy to use. unknown faces are stored in the `unknown_faces` folder.

 ## Features